Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 42 solar-related fires in 2023 mostly DC side Estimated 0.1 fires per day

-Consolidated estimate
-Between 2 and 4 preventable DC-side fires occur daily worldwide This is likely underreported...

 Consolidated Estimate: 2 to 4 preventable DC-side fires occur daily worldwide.
 This is likely underestimated due to underreporting!